 - High School students applying for the scholarship should click here to create an account.

-We are accepting new applications for the Spring 2022 L. Gale Lemerand Entrepreneurial Series Scholarship.
-The deadline to submit your application and letters of recommendations is April 11, 2022 at 5:00 p.m.
+The new applications for the Fall 2022 L. Gale Lemerand Entrepreneurial Series will open on September 1, 2022.
+The deadline to submit your application and letters of recommendations is November 3, 2022 at 11:59 p.m.

 Halifax Hospital Education to Employment Scholarship